swift-server/RediStack/CONTRIBUTING.md

 ## Development

+### Project Vision

+For clarification behind certain API design decisions, or to get up to speed on the vision of the project, check out the [API Design](./docs/api-design) pages.

 ### File Copyright Headers

 When adding a new file to the project, add the following heading to the top of the file: